 The lawsuit says Onyx began using its iD brand in 2008, before there was widespread demand for purchasing automotive products online.
 According to the complaint, Onyx has a bigger online presence than its competitors such as AutoZone.
 According to records from the USPTO, Onyx’s trademark for its CARiD mark was first registered in November 2009.

-Through the lawsuit, Onyx is requesting an injunction and damages for trademark infringement, unfair competition, false designation of origin and dilution under the Lanham Act.
-The suit also requests damages for trademark infringement, unfair competition and deceptive trade practices under the New Jersey Consumer Fraud Act.
-Because the infringement is willful, Onyx is requesting damages to be tripled, according to the complaint.
+Through the lawsuit, Onyx is requesting an injunction and damages for trademark infringement, unfair competition, false designation of origin, and dilution under the Lanham Act.
+The suit also requests damages for trademark infringement, unfair competition, and deceptive trade practices under the New Jersey Consumer Fraud Act.
+Because the infringement is willful, claims the complaint, Onyx is requesting damages to be tripled.

 “Upon VW’s launch of the VW ID brand, VW will unlawfully cause Onyx to lose all control over how its house mark is used, and it will lose the goodwill that it has cultivated within the automotive industry, backed by hundreds of millions of dollars of investment in technology and marketing,” states the complaint.